vamsi337/vamsi337/README.md

-- 🔭 Worked as a web developer in TCS and Capgemini with 3 years of work experience
+- 🔭 Software Engineer with 3+ years of Work Experience.
+Previously worked as a backend developer in TCS for nearly a year and as a Cloud Operations Engineer at Capgemini for 2.3 years.
-- 🌱 Aspiring Full Stack web developer freelancer
+- 🌱 Cloud Computing Enthusiast
-- 👯 I’m looking to collaborate on LinkedIn
 - 💬 Certified Google Cloud Associate Cloud Engineer
 - 📫 How to reach me: [Linked In - Vamsi Krishna](https://www.linkedin.com/in/vamsi-krishna-25621a172/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I create memes when I got my free time.